 The Company takes seriously the need to find ways to prevent redundant product from being sent to landfill.
-In 2009 Altro and Polyflor jointly formed Recofloor, a vinyl flooring take-back scheme that operates in the UK and Ireland to help others recycle product.
-Despite the pandemic, Recofloor recycled almost 400 tonnes of flooring during 2020.
+In 2009 Altro and Polyflor co-founded Recofloor, a vinyl flooring take-back scheme that operates in the UK and Ireland.
+With almost 6,500 tonnes of waste flooring collected since 2009, Recofloor provides an eco-friendly and cost-effective alternative to traditional waste disposal routes.
+In 2022 Recofloor collected 475 tonnes of installation offcuts and post-consumer waste for recycling into new flooring or traffic calming products such as road

-Altro Limited, and its parent (The Altro Group plc), both maintain investments in DB Group (Holdings) Limited, who developed an ultra-low carbon concrete (Cemfree) to help reduce carbon emissions in the construction industry.
+Both our parent company (The Altro Group plc) and Altro Limited maintain investments in DB Group (Holdings) Limited, who developed an ultra-low carbon concrete (Cemfree) to help reduce carbon emissions in the construction industry.

-See also the Emissions and energy consumption section in the Directors' report.
+(See also the 'Emissions and energy consumption' section in the Directors' report.)